 Fennel seeds can be bought from most supermarkets and specialist herb or spice stores.
 All good Indian shops will stock them.
-While Saunf is available in colors ranging from bright green to pale green and tan, the freshest and best quality seeds are usually the bright green ones.
-'Old' seeds will lose this fresh color over time.
-When buying Saunf, look for plump, unwrinkled seeds with a strong fennel fragrance.
-Store Saunf in a cool, dark place away from the sunlight in an airtight glass container as most spices last longer and retain their potency for a greater period of time if stored this way.
-Do not keep Saunf for longer than six months.
+While saunf is available in a wide range of colors, the freshest and best quality seeds are usually the bright green ones.
+Older seeds will lose this fresh color over time and will become more faded.
+When buying saunf, look for plump, unwrinkled seeds with a strong fennel fragrance.
+Store saunf in a cool, dark place away from the sunlight in an airtight glass container.
+A spice cabinet is a perfect place since most spices last longer and retain their potency for a greater period of time if stored this way.
+Do not keep fennel seeds for longer than six months.

-- India is the world's #1 producer of Saunf.
+- India is the world's #1 producer of saunf.

-- Flies dislike fennel, so sprinkling some fennel powder in an area usually gets rid of them!
+- Flies dislike fennel, so sprinkling some fennel powder in an area usually gets rid of them.